-Men and counselling and psychotherapy
+Women and counselling and psychotherapy

 ‘WILL I HAVE TO WAIT TO BOOK A SESSION?’

-The side bar of any page of this site will generally have information about my availability (on mobile phones, this information shows at the end of the page).
+The side bar of any page of this site (on mobile phones, this information shows at the end of the page). will generally have information about my availability.
 However, even if I’m fully booked do please contact me if you’d like to work with me as I might know that a space is coming up soon but I’m not yet able to advertise it.

 ‘WHAT IF I WANT TO BOOK A SESSION?’

 I’m happy for people to send me an email or a text to make initial contact.
 I’m also happy to take a phone call (if I’m free) or for you to leave a message on my confidential business phone number 07934 879 990.
 Whichever way you contact me, you can find out a little more about whether online video-chat might be a good way to work together.

 Face-to-face and online counselling, psychotherapy and sex therapy for women, men and couples